patrickweng7/vip/Notebook-Rayan-Dabbagh.md

 | Meet to Discuss Individual Learners' Performance | Completed | 9/15/2021 | 9/18/2021 | 9/18/2021 |

 ## Lecture 3:

+### Personal notes:

+The individuals in the original evolutionary loop led to a large AUC (~2.46).

+The minimum tree size of individuals grew and the mean squared error decreased almost immediately at the start of the evolution.
+Once I modified the hyperparameters, I noticed a change in these variables.
+Indeed, the average and minimum tree size of individuals stopped fluctuating, and the minimum mean squared error decreased, like before.
+I also noticed that the individuals in the Pareto Front were more diverse, and they had a much lower AUC (~0.33).

+Conclusion drawn: Tweaking the hyperparameters of evolution such as the number of children to produce for each generation improved the performance of our individuals.
+In addition, I noticed that we can further improve our genetic programming algorithm such that we obtain an individual with the optimal fitness in a minimum number of generations.
+We can play with the  probabilities of mutation and mating for offspring and alter our methods of mating,..

+### Team notes:

+Teams are not formed yet (Teams are formed in week 4).

+### Class notes:

 * Recognize the power of multiple objective optimization in supplying a population of solutions not just a single objective.